OpenJML/openjml.github.io/tutorial/InitiallyConstraint.md

 ---
-title: JML Tutorial - Minimizing replicated specifications: initially, constraint, invariant clauses
+title: JML Tutorial - Minimizing replicated specifications (initially, constraint, invariant clauses)
 ---

 Sometimes it is the case that certain properties must hold at the end of every constructor or every method.